karx/virtual-buzzer/README.md

 * And yet you reach the top, everytime.
 * Make it beautiful while you are at it.
 [Link to design your own board]

+## Stream Progress
+* We have the board base ready
+* We have moving player entities
+* Message flow between controller and Board
+* Connection bw Controller and Board

+## Next tasks
+* Generate The Ups and Downs
+* Dice roll impl - Webcomponent would be nice
+* WebRTC to talk amongst players